SRO Motorsports Group: GT2 European Series

 Formerly known as the GT Sports Club, the series with an emphasis on gentleman drivers, GT2 European Series is a championship for Bronze, Titanium and Iron drivers only.
 The Titanium categorisation is within the Bronze category, for drivers between the age of 50 and 59.
 The Iron categorisation is within the Bronze category, for drivers over the age of 60.
 Originally the GT Sports Club are contested with GT3-spec, RACB G3, GTE-spec and Trophy cars but during the COVID-19 induced hiatus it was re-organised for the new GT2 regulations and changed the name to GT2 European Series.
 It supports the GT World Challenge Europe in various circuits along its calendar.

 British GT Championship

 Originally created by the BRDC in 1993, the British GT Championship has been overseen by SRO Motorsports Group since 2004.
 Races feature both GT3 and GT4 cars on-track at the same time, while Pro/Am driver line-ups are the bedrock of the series.
 The 2021 season is set to consist of seven domestic events and an overseas rounds at Spa-Francorchamps, as well as a revised class structure.

+Ginetta one-make championships

+In 2026, SRO took over the operational management of Ginetta Cars' three British-based one-make series: the Ginetta Junior Championship, Ginetta GT Academy and Ginetta GT Championship.